Department of Military Science

 The U. S. Army sponsors the Department of Military Science for those students seeking to obtain a commission as an officer in the Active Army, Army Reserve, or Army National Guard.
+Students not interested in a career in the Army may earn a Military Science minor.
 The department is staffed with skilled professional commissioned and non-commissioned officers with a variety of leadership experiences.
 The curriculum is part classroom and part hands-on with students actively participating in leadership roles.
 Textbooks and other required materials are furnished to the student at no charge.

 Benefits and Career/Job Placement

 The Department of Military Science offers two, three, and four year scholarships for qualified students.
 You can major in any field you choose.
 As a Scholarship Cadet, your scholarship will either pay for your room and board or your tuition and fees.
 All Scholarship Cadets receive a book allowance and a monthly stipend based on their year in school.
 (Freshmen $300, Sophomores $350, Juniors $450, and Seniors $500).

 Non-scholarship Cadets can contract their junior year and receive a monthly stipend and pay for attending the Leadership Development Assessment Course.

 Students who are serving in the Army Reserve or National Guard while attending school can participate in the Simultaneous Membership Program and contract their sophomore year.
 This program offers enlisted Army Reserve and National Guard Soldiers the opportunity to commission as a Second Lieutenant when they graduate with a bachelor’s degree.
 Simultaneous Membership Program Cadets receive the monthly stipend through ROTC and their tuition is paid by their Reserve Force benefits.

 As a newly commissioned active duty Second Lieutenant, your yearly pay and benefits include:

 - Base Pay $30,660.00